 PhD defence and certificate

-- The PhD student is given up to 45 minutes to present the main findings of the PhD project.
-Afterwards, the assessment committee examines the PhD student and facilitates an academic discussion based on the thesis and the PhD student's presentation
+- The PhD student has up to 45 minutes to present the main findings of the PhD project.
+Afterwards the assessment committee examines the PhD student and facilitates an academic discussion based on the thesis and the PhD student's presentation.

-- Overall, the defence should not take more than three hours, including any break(s)
+- The defence should not take more than three hours in total, including all or any break(s).

-- The defence normally takes place in English and can be a video conference if necessary.
+- The defence normally takes place in English.
 In order for the defence to be conducted in Danish, all members of the assessment committee must agree to this.
 In addition, it should be clarified whether anyone in the audience would prefer the defence to be held in English.

 - Supervisors have no formal role during the oral defence.
 However, they should attend the event in order to support the PhD student and celebrate his or her achievements.

-- Shortly after the defence, you will receive an e-mail from the Graduate School confirming that the Academic Council has awarded you the PhD degree.
-This e-mail serves as temporary documentation.
+A few weeks after the defence, you will receive an e-mail from the Graduate School confirming that the Academic Council has awarded you the PhD degree.
+This e-mail serves as temporary documentation of your degree.